ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

     dce.setResolution(Resolution.Quality1080P)
 ```

-`getResolutionList` enable user to check all available resolutions that can be setted to the current camera.
+`getResolutionList` enables users to check all available resolutions that can be set to the current camera.

 Objective-C: